heptarch/heptarch.github.io/projects.md

 marry secure funding and good structural policy with a philosophy of creative applied research that works.
-Kelly gives us hints about this philosophy, but to fill out the negative space, we can look at apparently similar institutions which do *not* give rise to exceptional applied research.
+Kelly gives us hints about this philosophy, but to fill out the negative space, we can look at some institutions which do *not* give rise to exceptional applied research.

 ### 2.2 <a href="#tbc">Between the tower and the boardroom</a><a id="sec-2-2" name="sec-2-2"></a>